 file it with KRS.

-your PIN and Member ID, a counselor can update your address for
+your KRS-issued Personal Identification Number (PIN) and KRS Member ID, a Counselor can update your address for

-Following your retirement, you will be notified of any changes made in the
+Following your retirement, you will be notified via a periodic newsletter of any changes made in the

 the information you need to file your tax return.
 You do not need to request